willsowerbutts/gogoboot/README.md

 Building GoGoBoot
 -----------------

 I use a Debian (12) Linux system with the gcc-m68k-linux-gnu.
+Some of the scripts use `python`.

-Just type `make -j` and you will end up with a `*.rom` file for each target.
+Just type `make -j` and you will end up with a `.rom` file for each target.

-To program EPROMs for the Q40, run `make q40-split` and separate high/low ROMs will be generated.
+To program EPROMs for the Q40, run `make q40-split` and separate high/low `.rom` files will be generated.

 CLI